warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 ### Setup a Drush alias for the site (Optional)

-To facilitate development using Drush, it's useful to have a Drush alias for interacting with the site, so you can run `drush @warmshowers.local status` instead of having to `cd` into the warmshowers directory to use Drush.
-Copy the file in `/assets/rebuild/warmshowers.aliases.drushrc.php` to `~/.drush/warmshowers.aliases.drushrc.php`.
-Edit each entry in the alias array to match the paths and values for your local environment.
+To facilitate development using Drush, it's useful to have a Drush alias for interacting with the site, so you can run `drush @warmshowers.dev status` instead of having to `cd` into the warmshowers directory to use Drush.

+1. Copy the file in `/assets/rebuild/warmshowers.aliases.drushrc.php` to `~/
+.drush/warmshowers.aliases.drushrc.php`.

+2. Edit the values in `~/.drush/warmshowers.aliases.drushrc.php` to match the paths and values for your local environment.
+Important items to change are marked 'TODO'.

 ### Log into the site and configure it the way you want it